Windows PowerShell Cmdlets

 Introduction to Windows PowerShell Cmdlets

 With PowerShell you have a choice, you can either type commands directly at the shell's command line, or else you can store the same commands in a text file.
-Naturally, you then call that script file, known as a cmdlet, from the PowerShell command line, or in v 2.0, the ISE (Integrated Scripting Environment).
+Naturally, you then call that script file, known as a cmdlet, from the PowerShell command line, or in the ISE (Integrated Scripting Environment).

 As with other script languages, notepad is an alternative vehicle for writing or editing scripts, the only specific requirement is that you must save the cmdlet with the PowerShell extension of .ps1.
 Writing scripts has two extra benefits, it documents your commands, so that you don't forget them, and also, these cmdlet files provide a record of your PowerShell achievements.